redhat-cop/infra.aap_configuration/roles/role/README.md

 ## Description

-An Ansible Role to create role permisions in Automation Hub.
+An Ansible Role to create role permissions in Automation Hub.

 ## Variables